Adopt a Family

 You can make a difference in our community several ways:

-- Send a tax-deductible donation to:
+- Send your tax-deductible donation to:

-c/o Community Foundation for Southwest Washington
+c/o The Community Foundation for Southwest Washington

 610 Esther Street, Suite 201

-Vancouver, WA 98660
+Vancouver, WA, 98660

 This year’s families:

 - A single mother who is raising her four children, of which two of them have special needs – one with a spinal disorder and another with autism.
 Some super-hero gifts would be the favorite of an 8-year-old boy, and his 13-year-old sister hopes for some My Little Pony items.
 Two other children, a 14-year-old boy, and 13-year-old sister, also live at home.
 Mom isn’t working due to her need to care for the children and she finds it hard to get by on a very limited income.